sk-sahu/EcoGEx/README.md

 --------------

 We are constaly trying to improve the result visualisation and intigrating more data.
 Please help us with concerned queries.
-You can ask for a pull request or raise a issue in the [GitHub Repo.]
+You can ask for a pull request or raise a issue in the [GitHub Repo]

 --------------
 #### Contact: